 For A Healthier You

-Remember that finding the right diet with multiple sclerosis is a big part of managing the condition, along with multiple sclerosis exercises.
+Remember that finding the right diet for multiple sclerosis is a big part of managing the condition, along with multiple sclerosis exercises.
 So the next time you look for a diet to help with your multiple sclerosis, remember these tips and start eating well.
 With so many options available, it can be overwhelming to find what works best for your condition but experiment until you find what works for you.
-Take advantage of your free 7 day pass at one of our branches near you!
+Take advantage of your free 7-day pass at one of our branches near you!